wsargent/docker-cheat-sheet/README.md

 ## Links

 Links are how Docker containers talk to each other [through TCP/IP ports](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/).
 [Linking into Redis](https://docs.docker.com/engine/examples/running_redis_service/) and [Atlassian](https://blogs.atlassian.com/2013/11/docker-all-the-things-at-atlassian-automation-and-wiring/) show worked examples.
-You can also (in 0.11) resolve [links by hostname](https://docs.docker.com/userguide/dockerlinks/#updating-the-etchosts-file).
+You can also resolve [links by hostname](https://docs.docker.com/userguide/dockerlinks/#updating-the-etchosts-file).

 NOTE: If you want containers to ONLY communicate with each other through links, start the docker daemon with `-icc=false` to disable inter process communication.